MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/seller-success.md

 ### Use the seller success email

 The seller success email contains several cards, each of which offers a targeted suggestion.
-In three of the cards, the **Suggestion** section contains an **Explore** option that you can select to learn more about this suggestion and how it can be of benefit.
+In three of the cards, the **Suggestion** section contains an **Explore** option that the seller can select to learn more about this suggestion and how it can benefit them.

 The fourth card, [Connect with leadership](#connect-with-leadership), has a **Manage meetings** option.
-Select **Manage meetings** to view your upcoming meetings in the Outlook web calendar and, optionally, to make changes to those meetings.
+Selecting **Manage meetings** displays  upcoming meetings in the Outlook web calendar and, optionally, lets sellers make changes to those meetings.

 ## Email cards